 - (1) To commence a case by filing a petition in a non-electronic format (i.e., by first-class mail, delivery to the Clerk's Office, or delivery directly to the Clerk), the filing party must file an original petition and master mailing list.
-See Vt.
-LBR 1007-3(a) (defining master mailing list).
-The petition and master mailing list must be held together with a paper clip or binder clip, and not bound or stapled.
-If the filing party files the statements and schedules with the petition, the master mailing list must be the last document and attached by paper clip or binder clip. - (2) When a debtor delivers a petition non-electronically, that petition is "filed" and effective as of the date and time the Clerk's Office enters the document into CM/ECF, not as of the date and time the debtor delivered it or the Clerk's Office received it.
+See Local Rule 1007-3(a) (defining master mailing list). - (2) When a debtor delivers a petition non-electronically, it is "filed" as of the date and time the Clerk's Office enters the document into CM/ECF. - (d) Immediate Relief.
+To the extent practicable, when a prospective debtor or petitioner anticipates the need to seek orders for immediate relief upon filing, counsel for the debtor or petitioner must contact the United States Trustee and the Clerk prior to filing a voluntary petition for relief.

-(d) Corporate Resolution/LLC Authority.
+(e) Corporate Resolution/LLC Authority.
 When a corporation or a limited liability company files a voluntary petition, it must also file a document evidencing authorization for the bankruptcy filing.

-VT.
-LBR 1005-1.
+RULE 1005-1.
 PETITION - CAPTION.

 The caption on the petition, including other names used, must be complete and accurate.
 All documents filed in the case must contain a caption identical to that of the petition.
 A case filed by an individual debtor should not show any corporate names in the case caption unless the caption clearly describes the relationship between the debtor and the corporate entity (e.g., John Doe, President of ABC Corporation).
 Any reference to the debtor's social security number or other identifying number must be in redacted form (e.g., only include the last four digits of an individual's social security number, such as XXX-XX-1234).
-See Vt.
-LBR 5001-3(b) (providing instructions on redacting personal identifiable information).
+See Local Rule 5001-3(b).

-VT.
-LBR 1006-1.
+RULE 1006-1.
 FEES - RESTRICTIONS ON DEBTORS; INSTALLMENT PAYMENTS; WAIVER OF FILING FEE.

-(a) Restrictions on Debtors.

-Debtors may not pay the petition filing fee, or any portion thereof, with their own checks or with their own debit or credit cards.
-Debtors must pay the bankruptcy petition filing fee with cash, certified check, bank draft, or money order.
-See Vt.
-LBR 5081-1(a).

-(b) Installment Payments.

-An individual debtor may pay the filing fee in installments only if the Court grants the debtor's Application to Pay the Filing Fee in Installments.
-The debtor may make installment payments in the form of cash, certified check, bank draft, or money order only.
-The Application for Individuals to Pay the Filing Fee in Installments (Official Form B103A) is available on the Court's website.
+- (a) Restrictions on Debtors.
+Debtors must pay the bankruptcy petition filing fee with cash, certified check, bank draft, or money order. - (b) Installment Payments.
+An individual debtor may pay the filing fee in installments only if the Court grants the debtor's Application to Pay the Filing Fee in Installments (Official Form B103A).
+The debtor may make installment payments in the form of cash, certified check, bank draft, or money order. - (c) Waiver of Filing Fee.
+An individual chapter 7 debtor who cannot afford to pay the filing fee either in full, or in installments, may request a waiver of the fee.

-(c) Waiver of Filing Fee.

-An individual chapter 7 debtor who cannot afford to pay the filing fee either in full at the time of filing the petition, or in installments, may request a waiver of the fee.
 This request must be made on application to the Court using Official Form B103B ("Application to Have the Chapter 7 Filing Fee Waived").
-The Court will determine whether the debtor qualifies for a waiver of the filing fee.
-A waiver of the filing fee may be granted only if the debtor demonstrates: (1) income less than 150% of the official poverty line applicable to the debtor's family size, and (2) an inability to pay the filing fee, even in installments.
-See 28 U.S.C. § 1930(f); see also Fed.
-R. Bankr.
-P. 1006(c); Vt.
-LBR 5081-1(f) (regarding waiver of other fees).
-Official Form B103B is available on the Court's website.
+The Court will determine whether the debtor qualifies.
+Waivers may be granted only if the debtor demonstrates: (1) income less than 150% of the official poverty line applicable to the debtor's family size, and (2) an inability to pay the filing fee, even in installments.
+See 28 U.S.C. § 1930(f); see also Bankruptcy Rule 1006(c).

-VT.
-LBR 1007-1.
+RULE 1007-1.
 LISTS, SCHEDULES, STATEMENTS, AND OTHER REQUIRED DOCUMENTS; TIME LIMITS.